Bikes for kids ages 2 and up to the 3rd Birthday

 1. Strider Prebike: This bike has a great range on it - from 11" up to 20" with the XL seat (though kids with an inseam over 16" should choose a bigger bike if they are just starting out).
 Easy to use, easy to carry for both kids and parents, throw on the back of the stroller, under your arm.
 If you want ease and convenience (and lightweight!) this may be your choice.

 2. Kinderbike e-series Air, Laufrad and Mini If your child's inseam is 13" or longer, we suggest the Laufrad regular over the Mini because the kids will have a longer use on the older end of the bike.
 These bikes have air tires and handbrakes (e-series does not have a handbrake) and are built like a real bike.
-The new Kinderbike Morph which release has been on hold (until late 2014 or later) is suppose to have a seat range of 12" - 20" and transition into a pedal bike and may be able to fit kids as young as 2 1/2 up to 6.
+The new Kinderbike Morph is on hold and is not expected before holidays of 2014 is suppose to have a seat range of 12" - 20" and transition into a pedal bike and may be able to fit kids as young as 2 1/2 up to 6.
 This will carry a much higher price tag and some parents will choose to get a balance bike for longer use, and pick up a used or less expensive 12" pedal bike which is usually only used 6 -8 months before getting into a 14" or 16" pedal bike.

 3. Glide Bikes: Ezee Glider for 20 months and up and the Mini Glider for 2 1/2 and older.
 The Mini glider fits kids closer to 3 alittle more comfortably because the seat is set back alittle more from the handlebars which are set wider apart than on the Ezee Glider.
 These bikes are fairly lightweight at only 8 - 8 1/2 pounds and come with a patented foot peg which is removeable without a tool if you prefer to not have it.
 Also has a handbrake and comes in several appealing colors.